Iowa Dem Party Says Delay Due To 'Reporting Issue'; County Chairs Blame Malfunctions

 Despite the denials from the IDP that anything was wrong with the app, multiple county chairs on Monday night told NPR that there were, in fact, malfunctions that delayed reporting.

 "The app didn't work.
 Things didn't work out right.
 I've been trying to call for several hours to report my results," Des Moines County Democratic Party Co-Chairman Tom Courtney told NPR.
-"And I can't I can't get through the phone.
+"And I can't get through the phone.
 It's a phone number and I can't get through.
 That number is constantly busy."

 Instead, Courtney said he's now going home and will call and report his precinct's results in the morning.

 "[The Iowa Democratic Party] made it seem like this was going to work fine.
 They tested it, tested it," Courtney said.
 "I'm old enough, I was skeptical, the whole thing, but I thought it would be better than it is.
 There've been problems.
-Little problems with it, right, all along. guess I wasn't surprised."
+Little problems with it, right, all along.
+Guess I wasn't surprised."

 Kurt Meyer, the chairman of the Tri-County Democrats (three rural counties in northern Iowa), echoed Courtney's frustrations.